pyq/pyq.github.com/_posts/2014-08-24-java-note-initialization-and-cleanup.md

 6. this() only used inside constructor, and can call only one time, the first thing to do, or will get error.
 7. you cannot call not-static methods from inside static methods. (reverse ok), but one case possible is passing a reference to an object into the static method(or create its own object.) like main(), then via the reference call non-static methods.

-8. gabage collection & finalization  (1,your object might not get garbage collected 2, garbage collection is not destruction.
+8. gabage collection and finalization  (1,your object might not get garbage collected 2, garbage collection is not destruction.
 3, garbage collection is only about memory) --- many more things need to more reading
 9. an uninitialized local is a programmer error, a field in a class would have default value.
 10. **char** value is a zero which prints as a space, for automatically initialize. for object is null